rubytoolbox/rubytoolbox/README.md

 ## Development

+**💡 We provide a ready devcontainer configuration which you can use locally or on GitHub codespaces - for further details please refer to [.devcontainer/README.md](./.devcontainer/README.md)**

 ### Prerequisites

 The Ruby Toolbox depends on a few utilities which you will need to install before you begin.